moderneinc/springboot-migration-workshop/cli-adventure/README.md

 In this session we are going to use a free Moderne CLI that allows to run OpenRewrite recipes without requiring to configure any build plugins and therefore support other programming languages and build tools that are not for Java developers.
+In this adventure, we suggest two exercises:

+- Migrate to Spring Boot 3 using the CLI.
+- Publish a new OSS repository into the Moderne Platform.

 ## Prepare your environment